 Why is my french toast soggy?

-Have you ever had double dipped French toast or just the regular one?
+Have you ever had a French toast or just the regular one?
 French toast is a popular and delicious breakfast item.
 The basic recipe has improved over time because of creativity and endless yearning for flavor combinations.
 As my homage to the original French toast, here are some essentials in making the perfect batch.

 The ideal French toast for me (or for anyone) is definitely NOT soggy.
 I want its surface to be dry and the edges slightly crispy.

-Adding too much dairy and sugar to the custard
+Adding too much dairy and sugar

 Take note that the milk you add to the custard should not be more than the number of eggs.
 Just add 3 tablespoons of cream or milk if you want to add 4 eggs.